nmshd/documentation/_docs_use-cases/use-case-transport-get-active-identitydeletionprocess.md

 {% include properties_list.html %}

 From a technical perspective, the process of [Identity deletion]({% link _docs_integrate/delete-identities.md %}) is described by a data object of type [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess).
-An IdentityDeletionProcess is active if it has `"Approved"` as `status`.
+An IdentityDeletionProcess is active if it has `"Active"` as `status`.
 This use case returns the active IdentityDeletionProcess for your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) if one exists.
 At all times, there can only be at most one active IdentityDeletionProcess per Identity.